MikeRaccoon/CV/README.md

 2016-2020: [**BidFox**](https://bidfox.ru/#/access/login) - in this company I worked as a Front End Developer with a team of developers to create and maintain web platforms and web apps.

-2013-2016: **Self-Employed** - during this time I was an individual Front End Developer working as a freelancer/contractor.
+2013-2016: **Self-Employed** - during this time I was an individual Frontend Developer working as a freelancer/contractor.
+Some projects can be found [**here**](https://github.com/MikeRaccoon/Frontend)

 ## Accomplishments and Personal Projects